Valentine’s Day is fast approaching. It’s another year I have “single” status by my name on my social media footprint.

 I’ve posted for several years about the backlash from singles not giving money to the corporations that rely on sales surrounding Valentine’s Day.
 This year I decided to concentrate on a positive aspect about a day I won’t be actively celebrating with a lover: love.

 My intention is not to bash on those that revel in celebrating Valentine’s Day.
 I’m not jealous of those that can do it.
-I’m merely pointing out that singles shouldn’t feel included on this day.
+I’m merely pointing out that singles shouldn’t feel excluded on this day.

 My message is to celebrate the love of friendship, love of family members, and being willing to be loved, perhaps willing to love another person again.